-Entities encoded in UTF-16 must begin with the Byte Order Mark described by Annex F of [ISO/IEC 10646], Annex H of [ISO/IEC 10646-2000], section 2.4 of [Unicode], and section 2.7 of [Unicode3] (the ZERO WIDTH NO-BREAK SPACE character, #xFEFF).
+Entities encoded in UTF-16 MUST and entities encoded in UTF-8 MAY begin with the Byte Order Mark described by Annex H of [ISO/IEC 10646:2000], section 2.4 of [Unicode], and section 2.7 of [Unicode3]

+(the ZERO WIDTH NO-BREAK SPACE character, #xFEFF).
 This is an encoding signature, not part of either the markup or the character data of the XML document.
-XML processors must be able to use this character to differentiate between UTF-8 and UTF-16 encoded documents.
+XML processors MUST be able to use this character to differentiate between UTF-8 and UTF-16 encoded documents.

 Although an XML processor is required to read only entities in the UTF-8 and UTF-16 encodings, it is recognized that other encodings are used around the world, and it may be desired for XML processors to read entities that use them.
-In the absence of external character encoding information (such as MIME headers), parsed entities which are stored in an encoding other than UTF-8 or UTF-16 must begin with a text declaration (see § 4.3.1 - The Text Declaration on page 23) containing an encoding declaration:
+In the absence of external character encoding information (such as MIME headers), parsed entities which are stored in an encoding other than UTF-8 or UTF-16 MUST begin with a text declaration (see § 4.3.1 - The Text Declaration on page 25) containing an encoding declaration: